tomheston/fragility-metrics/FRAGILITY_METRICS.md

 All metrics use only observed counts or published summary statistics; no raw data, simulation, reconstruction, or covariate models permitted.
 Fragility always measures classification stability (high fr is desirable when the p-value supports the claim).
 Robustness interpretation is claim-dependent: high nb supports "effect exists" claims, undermines "no effect" claims.

-This document finalizes the integration of continuous-outcome measures (CFQ + MeCI), single-arm benchmark measures (BFQ + Proportion-NBF), and the unified fr/nb notation, providing a complete evidence-quality system applicable to every standard study design with minimal assumptions. **The p–fr–nb triplet has the potential to replace “statistically significant” with “convincingly effective.”**
+This document finalizes the integration of continuous-outcome measures (CFQ + MeCI), single-arm benchmark measures (BFQ + Proportion-NBF), and the unified fr/nb notation, providing a complete evidence-quality system applicable to nearly every standard study design with minimal assumptions. **The p–fr–nb triplet has the potential to replace “statistically significant” with “convincingly effective.”**

 **Keywords**: statistical fragility, statistical robustness, neutrality boundary framework, fragility index, continuous fragility quotient, evidence quality metrics, p-value limitations, model-free statistics